All Episodes

 She started off with none of the support.

-Uh I think it's an uncertain outcome.
+I think it's an uncertain outcome.

-Uh when you're when you're handing out bailout favors and you're the Senate majority leader, it's not hard to collect money, let's put it that way.
+Yeah, he's basically, you know, we can see in Harry Reid, who started off with something like $9 million when you're handing out bailout favors and you're the Senate majority leader, it's not hard to collect money, let's put it that way.

-Uh he's uh he basically the the idea is attack the opponent.
+He basically, the idea is attack the opponent.

-Attack the opponent as a wacko, as crazy as being in favor of uh disastrous public policies.
+Attack the opponent as a wacko, as crazy, as being in favor of disastrous public policies when you don't have anything good to say about your own public policies.

-Um, then you go and try and attack the opponent.
+Then you go and try and attack the opponent.

 So that's what Harry Reid is doing.

-I think it's significant, however, that in the polling showing the general election pairings, uh Harry Reid hasn't been able to top 42 percent or 43 percent against any of these potential Republican nominees.
+I think it's significant, however, that in the polling showing the general election pairings, Harry Reid hasn't been able to top 42 percent or 43 percent against any of these potential Republican nominees.

-And uh here's the challenge.
+And here's the challenge.

-It's it's 120 seconds, roughly, give or take.
+It's 120 seconds roughly, give or take.

-Uh California, and I want to do Senate and Governor.
+California, and I want to do Senate and Governor.

-If Carly Fiorina takes this nomination and takes on Barbara Boxer, th this is an opponent like Barbara's never had before, uh a woman with a ton of her own money, and boy, the talk show hosting me really wants that.
+If Carly Fiorina takes this nomination and takes on Barbara Boxer, this is an opponent like Barbara's never had before, a woman with a ton of her own money.

-Money talks in terms of television ads, and so Carly Farina seems to be leading the Republican primary for Senate, just as Meg Whitman is leading the Republican primary for governor, the former e-base CEO.
+And so Carly Farina seems to be leading the Republican primary for Senate, just as Meg Whitman is leading the Republican primary for governor, the former eBay CEO.

 Barbara Boxer is down in the low 40s against potential Republican opponents.

-Um yeah, Barbara Box has got big problems there.
+Yeah, Barbara Boxer's got big problems there.

-You've had huge foreclosures in that inland empire around Riverside and San Bernardino counties east of LA.
+You've had huge foreclosures in that inland empire around Riverside and San Bernardino counties east of L.A.

 So we're losing some of the prime agricultural land in our country because of a three-inch fish.

-And finally, for Governor Meg Whitman is going to uh uh to beat Steve Poison, so but so once again, another deep-pocketed former CEO Republican woman.
+And finally, for Governor, Meg Whitman is going to beat Steve Poisner.

 What does he bring to the table in his early 70s?

-It's it's a little bizarre, you know.
+It's a little bizarre.

-Uh he's an original uh uh uh thinker, uh an interesting character.
+He's an original thinker, an interesting character.

-Um but I think one of the things that Meg Whitman may bring up against him is that Jerry Brown, as governor of California after Ronald Reagan, recognize the bargaining power and authorized the bargaining of the public employee unions, and it's the public employee unions that have been almost um single-handedly uh impoverishing what was once one of our richest states,
+But I think one of the things that Meg Whitman may bring up against him is that Jerry Brown, as governor of California after Ronald Reagan, recognized the bargaining power and authorized the bargaining of the public employee unions.

-uh, which once had a really vibrant private sector and now uh comes close to leading the nation in unemployment.
+And it's the public employee unions that have been almost single-handedly impoverishing what was once one of our richest states, which once had a really vibrant private sector and now comes close to leading the nation in unemployment.

-Uh Arnold Schwarzenegger took those public employee unions on in 2005.
+Arnold Schwarzenegger took those public employee unions on in 2005.

 It came from the taxpayers.